 Part of Higuera's work is exhibited at the MoMA in NYC, being the first Spanish architect exhibited in this museum.
 Fernando Higueras died in Madrid on January 30, 2008.

 Antonio Miró Valverde.
-Born in the capital, he studied architecture in Barcelona and throughout his career frequently collaborated with other architects such as Ricardo Bofill, Emilio Donato, Jaime Verdaguer or Ramon Tort, and develop numerous works alone, especially housing.
+(Madrid, 1931 - Madrid, 9 February 2011).
+He studied architecture in Barcelona and throughout his career frequently collaborated with other architects such as Ricardo Bofill, Emilio Donato, Jaime Verdaguer or Ramon Tort, and develop numerous works alone, especially housing.
 However, his best known projects are developed from 1963 with Higueras, who died in 2008, with whom he maintained a close and fruitful relationship.
 So the Ocal Unit Absorption (UVA) of Hortaleza (1963), the Center of Artistic Restorations in University City (1965) and housing for the Board of Military Houses on the street Alberto Aguilera (1967-1975), all in Madrid.

 Miguel Fisac Serna, born in 1913 in Daimiel, Ciudad Real and died in 2006 in Madrid.
 He was an essential figure in Spanish architecture in the second half of the twentieth century.
 He enrolled at the School of Architecture in Madrid, and after hectic studies interrupted by the civil war, in 1942 he graduated with the end of his career award from the Royal Academy of Fine Arts of San Fernando.